MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/add-or-remove-language-packs-after-deployment-of-office-2016.md

 7. Save the Config.xml file.
 Run Setup.exe and specify the path of your modified Config.xml file.

     You must use a full qualified path.
-For example: **\\server\share\Office2016\setup.exe /config \\server\share\Office2016\ProPlus.WW\Config.xml**
+For example: **\\\server\share\Office2016\setup.exe /config \\\server\share\Office2016\ProPlus.WW\Config.xml**

     where **Office2016** is the root of the network installation point.

     Because setup also recognizes language packs as separate products, make sure that you specify the Config.xml file for the Office product that you are updating, and not the language pack.

-To deploy these languages for new Office 2016 installations, see [Specify which languages to install](customize-language-setup-and-settings-for-office-2016.md#BKMK_SpecifyLanguagesToInstall) in the article [Customize language setup and settings for Office 2016](customize-language-setup-and-settings-for-office-2016.md) and import existing customization .msp files into a new customization .msp file.
-A static list of the products contained in the installation source is built  *only*  during the initial creation of a customization file.
+To deploy these languages for new Office 2016 installations, see [Specify which languages to install](customize-language-setup-and-settings-for-office-2016.md#BKMK_SpecifyLanguagesToInstall) and import existing customization .msp files into a new customization .msp file.
+A static list of the products contained in the installation source is built only during the initial creation of a customization file.
 If you later add more languages to the installation source, the existing customization file is not updated to reflect this change.
-For more information, see [To import a customization .msp file to add languages to an existing installation](http://technet.microsoft.com/library/6bd88342-4f3a-4535-a570-475d251ef9da.aspx#BKMK_ImportMSO_AddLanguage) in the article [Import an Office 2010 Setup customization file](https://technet.microsoft.com/library/ee681791%28v=office.14%29.aspx) (although this article was written for Office 2010, the concepts and procedures it provides also apply to Office 2016).
+For more information, see [To import a customization .msp file to add languages to an existing installation](http://technet.microsoft.com/library/6bd88342-4f3a-4535-a570-475d251ef9da.aspx#BKMK_ImportMSO_AddLanguage) (although this article is written for an earlier version of Office, the concepts and procedures it provides also apply to Office 2016).

 ## Deploy language packs
-<a name="section2"> </a>
+<a name="deploylangpack"> </a>

 If you deployed multiple Office 2016 products in your organization and you must add more language support, you can deploy language packs as separate products.
 In this case, setup installs language-specific elements for every product in Office 2016.
 No matter which products users have installed, users can access the additional language versions.